formal-land/formal.land/docs/tools/coq-of-ocaml/language/type-definitions.md

 ```

 ## GADTs
-The type annotations on GADTs do not directly translate to Coq annotations compatible with the dependent pattern-matching of Coq.
+The type annotations on GADTs do not directly translate to Rocq annotations compatible with the dependent pattern-matching of Rocq.
 The solution adopted by `coq-of-ocaml` is to erase the GADT type annotations, and let the user manually add axioms to validate pattern-matching on GADT expressions.

 For example:
 ```ocaml